apache/ignite-3/modules/platforms/cpp/DEVNOTES.md

 ...
 ```

-However Conan is enabled by default and so all the build examples below use it.
+However, Conan is enabled by default, and so all the build examples below use it.

 ### Linux Build